popoway/goknights/README.md

 ## Getting Started

-Below are some brief instructions on setting up this project locally.
+Below are some brief instructions on setting up this project *locally*.
 To get a local copy up and running follow these simple example steps.

+**🛑 If you only want to download and use the app your phone, not code and debug it, you should scroll up and use [one of these buttons](#readme-top) instead. 🛑**

 ### Prerequisites